theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/index.md

 lang: en_GB
 old_url: /Xtract-IS-EN/
 ---
-Xtract IS for Azure for Azure is a plug-in for the [SQL Server Integration Services (SSIS)](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services).
+Xtract IS for Azure is a plug-in for the [SQL Server Integration Services (SSIS)](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services).

 ### About Azure SSIS-IR